aponica/assert-properties-php/README.md

 ### Example 1: Assert All Properties ("and")

-Assert the associative array passed in as the first argument includes all of the property names specified by the second argument:
+Assert the hash (associative array) passed in as the first argument includes all of the property names specified by the second argument:

 ```php
 use function Aponica\AssertProperties\fAssertProperties;